There are many benefits to postpartum exercise:

 When should I start exercising?

 It is best to return to exercise gradually based on women’s physical abilities.
-It’s recommended that you return to pre-pregnancy exercises six weeks after delivery.
-This is based upon the ongoing physiological and morphological changes that pregnancy brings.
+It’s recommended that you return to pre-pregnancy exercises before six weeks and well after 6 weeks postpartum.
+This is based on the ongoing physiological and morphological changes that pregnancy brings.

 Most doctors allow patients to resume pre-pregnancy exercise eight weeks after a cesarean.
+We will help you get started slowly before eight weeks and progressively build along the way working with your surgeon.
 The most important thing during this period is to allow the abdominal incisions to heal.
 The primary goal of exercise for the first six weeks should be to get personal time and regain control.
 With our program we will:

 (2) Avoid excessive fatigue and dehydration